 Private insurance is a good alternative in China

 The Chinese government’s initiative of decreasing the regulatory barriers and tax incentives that quenched potential newcomers has been saluted by many international non-governmental organizations.
-Private insurance has made up for the lack of contentment encountered by consumers in public insurance plans, as merely more than 52 percent of Chinese people recently surveyed, from middle and upper class, shows some signs of satisfaction.
+Private insurance has made up for the lack of contentment encountered by consumers in public insurance plans, as merely more than 52 percent of Chinese people recently surveyed, from the middle and upper class, show some signs of satisfaction.

-This is a windfall for private insurance sector.
-Even though it’s still oriented to have a supportive role for public plans and major projects dealing with large scale illnesses, private insurance companies made their way by distinguishing their products from the public ones, emphasizing on Tech new trends related to trends.
+This is a windfall for the private insurance sector.
+Even though it’s still oriented to have a supportive role for public plans and major projects dealing with large-scale illnesses, private insurance companies made their way by distinguishing their products from the public ones, emphasizing on Tech new trends related to trends.
 More close cooperation with public and private hospitals means a wider range of products, services, and at last new access solutions.

 |Number of hospital beds for every 1,000 people|